What is Azure DNS Private Resolver?

 Azure DNS Private Resolver doesn't move or store customer data out of the region where the resolver is deployed.

-DNS resolver endpoints
+DNS resolver endpoints and rulesets

 An inbound endpoint enables name resolution from on-premises or other private locations via an IP address that is part of your private virtual network address space.
 To resolve your Azure private DNS zone from on-premises, enter the IP address of the inbound endpoint into your on-premises DNS conditional forwarder.
 The on-premises DNS conditional forwarder must have a network connection to the virtual network.

 The inbound endpoint requires a subnet in the VNet where it’s provisioned.
 The subnet can only be delegated to Microsoft.Network/dnsResolvers and can't be used for other services.
-DNS queries received by the inbound endpoint will ingress to Azure.
+DNS queries received by the inbound endpoint ingress to Azure.
 You can resolve names in scenarios where you have Private DNS zones, including VMs that are using auto registration, or Private Link enabled services.

 An outbound endpoint enables conditional forwarding name resolution from Azure to on-premises, other cloud providers, or external DNS servers.
 This endpoint requires a dedicated subnet in the VNet where it’s provisioned, with no other service running in the subnet, and can only be delegated to Microsoft.Network/dnsResolvers.
 DNS queries sent to the outbound endpoint will egress from Azure.